JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 date: 2026-05-22
 categories: research
 tags: [rl, tool-use, agents, search, reasoning, reward-hacking]
-excerpt: "We retrained Search-R1 across model sizes, RL algorithms, training distributions, search budgets, and broken-retriever settings — and stripped the chain-of-thought entirely.
-The model's QA score barely moves when reasoning is removed; it collapses when the retriever returns nothing; and the number of searches the model issues has almost nothing to do with the question.
+excerpt: "We retrained Search-R1 across model sizes, RL algorithms, training distributions, search budgets, and broken-retriever settings — and ablated the <think> scaffolding.
+The model's QA score barely moves when the think protocol is removed; it collapses when the retriever returns nothing; and the number of searches the model issues has almost nothing to do with the question.
 RL teaches the model to play the search-tool protocol, not to reason about retrieval."
 ---

 ## TL;DR